Send items overseas

 Sending your dog or cat to Australia

-Dogs and cats from NZ don’t need an import permit for Australia.
+Dogs and cats from New Zealand don’t need an import permit for Australia.

 You still need an export certificate.
 You can get these from a MPI-approved registered vet.